 Many thanks to the talented Felicia Kashevaroff!

-Felicia Kashevaroff is the CEO and co-founder of Tend.
-She is an entrepreneur and advocate for mothers and caregivers.
-She left her full-time career in marketing and publicity to be a stay-at-home mother to her three children which set her on the path to founding Tend, a tech start-up dedicated to tracking, valuing, and sharing the invisible workload of motherhood.Tags: equality, healthy family relationships, Manage Stress For Moms, Mental Load And Emotional Labor, mental wellbeing for Moms, Moms Productivity, Moms Self care, moms stress management, Self-Care For Moms, Stress Management for Moms, strong couples, Work Life Balance For Moms, work life integration for Moms
+Felicia Kashevaroff is an entrepreneur, advocate for gender equity, and an evidence-based coach.
+She left her full-time career in marketing and publicity to be a stay-at-home mother to her three children, which set her on the path to founding Tend Task, a tech start-up that merges the need for support in our daily lives with the sincere desire to show up for the people we love.Tags: equality, healthy family relationships, Manage Stress For Moms, Mental Load And Emotional Labor, mental wellbeing for Moms, Moms Productivity, Moms Self care, moms stress management, Self-Care For Moms, Stress Management for Moms, strong couples, Work Life Balance For Moms, work life integration for Moms